What Exactly Is an Acolyte?

 • Be able to perform three dances

-Novitiate
+Novitiate "Performing"

-• Participate in dancing at one event
+• Dance at one event

-• Participate in one service project
+• Do one service project

-• Be able to perform a Saltatoris dance from memory (may be part of the above ten)
+• Perform a Saltatoris dance from memory (may be part of the above 20)

 • Teach three dances

-Journeyman
+Journeyman "Teaching"

-• Run dance at one event
+• Run dance at two practices

-• Teach dance class at one event
+• Teach a dance class at one event

 Magister/Magistra